James Henty: Return to Australia and subsequent political and business career

 In 1851, James brought his family back to Australia and settled at Melbourne in the new British colony of Victoria.
 He arrived just in time for the gold rush and through his re-established James Henty and Company, he was again able to become a flourishing merchant.
 In 1852 James was elected a member of the initial unicameral Victorian Legislative Council for Portland, and from 1856 was one of the inaugural members for the South-Western Province in the now-upper house Legislative Council, a position he held until his death.
-He did not take an important part in parliamentary work, but was one of the early promoters of the first Victorian railway, the Melbourne and Hobson's Bay Railway Company, of which he was chairman of directors.
-He was a commissioner of savings banks and took a leading part in the business life of Melbourne.

 James bought a mansion at Richmond Hill and in 1859, he took up 90,000 acres of crown land in New South Wales at Round Hill near Walla Walla.
 James died at the Round Hill property in January 1882.

 Family life

 Henty had married in 1830 Anne Carter of Worthing, Sussex (she died in 1868).
-His son, Henry (1833–1912), was a member of the Victorian Legislative Assembly for a short period, and succeeded his father as a commissioner of savings banks.
-He took a great interest in the Church of England, and, carrying on the family tradition, was a much respected man of business.
+His son, Henry (1833–1912), was a member of the Victorian Legislative Assembly.
 Another son, Thomas was briefly MLC for the Southern Province.